 The custom focused project is the cornerstone of the program.
-The project completed in Year II requires students to apply knowledge gained from their coursework in supply management, operational processes, project management, leadership, change management and ethics to a real-world gap between world-class practices and a sponsor's practice.
+The project completed in second half of the program requires students to apply knowledge gained from their coursework in supply management, operational processes, project management, leadership, change management and ethics to a real-world gap between world-class practices and the student's current organization's practices.

-The sponsored project is the vehicle for applied learning and provides the link between theoretical and applied learning.
-In addition to the learning resulting from successful project completion, sponsoring organizations receive a positive financial return on their tuition investment.
-Individuals who are not sponsored by their firms or who do not have internal executive-level support for the project are afforded an opportunity to undertake a project at a nearby firm (usually a small business).
-The project sponsor, together with the course instructor(s), facilitates these students in fulfilling the requirement of the Advanced Integrative Project course.
+The project is the vehicle for applied learning and provides the link between theoretical and applied learning.
+In addition to the learning resulting from successful project completion, organizations receive a positive financial return on their tuition investment.
+Individuals who do not have internal executive-level support for an internal project are afforded an opportunity to undertake a project at a nearby organization.
+The subject organization, together with the course instructor(s), facilitates these students in fulfilling the requirement of the Advanced Integrative Project course.